Health officials warn about ‘Dragon’s Breath’ fad

 This might not even be the latest incarnation of the Dragon Breath craze that has spread on social media around the world for the past few years.

-A newer and at least equally hazardous method also is making the rounds, said Islandia Fire Marshal Michael Zaleski.
+Another newer, hazardous fad also is making the rounds, said Islandia fire marshal Michael Zaleski.

 Yet this is the technique his 14-year-old nephew asked him about trying two weeks ago, he said.

-“A lot of people have been asking, ‘Is it really dangerous?’ ” said Zaleski, comparing it to the cinnamon-swallowing and laundry detergent Tide-pod-ingesting videos that previously were popularized.
+“A lot of people have been asking, ‘Is it really dangerous?’ ” said Zaleski, who compared it to the cinnamon-swallowing and Tide-pod-laundry-detergent-ingesting videos that have previously been popular.

-“The consequences,” of the propane technique, he said, “are that you can literally sear your lungs, wind up with respiratory and trachea burns that can be fatal.”
+“The consequences” of the propane stunt, he said, -are that you can literally sear your lungs, wind up with respiratory and trachea burns that can be fatal.”

 Comments